-$\label{eq:July 2022} In [After incorporating decisions of $30^{th}$ meeting of the Senate held on $21$ July 2022]$
+$\label{eq:July 2023} In [After incorporating decisions of 35^{th} meeting of the Senate held on 7 July 2023]$

 CONTENTS Page No. 1.
 Organization Structure for Academic Matters of the PG and Ph.D.
 Students 3 2.
 Rules and Policies for PG and Ph.D.
 Programs 5 3.
-Procedure for Ph.D. thesis submission 20 4.
-Procedure for submission and Evaluation of M.Tech./ M.Sc. thesis 25 5.
-Procedure for submission and Evaluation of MS (Research) thesis 26 6.
+Procedure for Ph.D. thesis submission 22 4.
+Procedure for submission and Evaluation of M.Tech./ M.Sc. thesis 28 5.
+Procedure for submission and Evaluation of MS (Research) thesis 29 6.
 Course Structure of Ph.D.
-Program in Humanities and Social Sciences and Syllabi of 29 Courses 7.
+Program in Humanities and Social Sciences and Syllabi of Courses 32 7.
 Course Structure of M.S.
 (Research), M.S.
 (Research) + Ph.D.
-Dual Degree program and 79 Ph.D.
-Program in Computer Science and Engineering and Syllabi of Courses 8.
+Dual Degree program and 86 7.
+Ph.D.
+Program in Computer Science and Engineering and Syllabi of Courses 80 8.
 Course Structure of M.Tech., M.Tech. + Ph.D.
-Dual Degree and Ph.D. program in Electrical 108 Engineering and Syllabi of Courses 9.
+Dual Degree and Ph.D. program in Electrical 127 Engineering and Syllabi of Courses 9.
 Course Structure of M.Tech., M.Tech. + Ph.D.
-Dual Degree and Ph.D. program in 178 Mechanical Engineering and Syllabi of Courses 10.
+Dual Degree and Ph.D. program in 201 Mechanical Engineering and Syllabi of Courses 10.
 Course Structure of Ph.D.
-Program in Civil Engineering and Syllabi of Courses 258 11.
+Program in Civil Engineering and Syllabi of Courses 288 11.
 Course Structure of M.Tech., M.Tech. + Ph.D.
 Dual Degree and Ph.D.
-Program in 275 Metallurgy Engineering and Material Science (MEMS) and Syllabi of Courses 12.
+Program in 329 Metallurgy Engineering and Material Science (MEMS) and Syllabi of Courses 12.
 Course Structure of 2-year M.Sc., M.Sc. + Ph.D.
-Dual Degree and Ph.D. program in 341 Chemistry and Syllabi of Courses 13.
+Dual Degree and Ph.D. program in 395 Chemistry and Syllabi of Courses 13.
 Course Structure of 2-year M.Sc., M.Sc. + Ph.D.
-Dual Degree and Ph.D. program in Physics 386 and Syllabi of Courses 14.
+Dual Degree and Ph.D. program in Physics 441 and Syllabi of Courses 14.
 Course Structure of 2-year M.Sc., M.Sc.+ Ph.D.
 Dual Degree and Ph.D.
-Program in 424 Mathematics and Syllabi of Courses 15.
+Program in 481 Mathematics and Syllabi of Courses 15.
+Course Structure of PG and Ph.D.
+Program in Biosciences and Biomedical Engineering 534 (BSBE) and Syllabi of the Courses 16.
 Course Structure of 2-year M.Sc. and M.Sc.+ Ph.D.
-Dual Degree program in Biotechnology 477 and Ph.D.
-Program in Biosciences and Biomedical Engineering (BSBE) and Syllabi of the Courses 16.
-Course Structure of 2-year M.Sc. and M.Sc.+ Ph.D.
 Dual Degree and Ph.D.
-Program in 529 Astronomy, Astrophysics and Space Engineering and Syllabi of Courses 17.
-Course Structure of PG Program in Center for Electric Vehicles and Intelligent Transport 560 Systems (CEVITS) and Syllabi of Courses 18.
+Program in 601 Astronomy, Astrophysics and Space Engineering and Syllabi of Courses 17.
+Course Structure of PG and Ph.D.
+Programs in Center for Electric Vehicles and Intelligent 635 Transport Systems (CEVITS) and Syllabi of Courses 18.
 Course Structure of Ph.D.
-Program in Centre for Advanced Electronics (CAE) and Syllabi 570 of Courses 19.
-Courses and Syllabi by Center of Innovation, Incubation, Entrepreneurship and Industry 574 Relations (CIIEIR)
+Program in Centre for Advanced Electronics (CAE) and Syllabi 646 of Courses 19.
+Courses and Syllabi by Center of Innovation, Incubation, Entrepreneurship and Industry 650 Relations (CIIEIR) 20.
+Course Structure and syllabus of M.Tech. in Applied Optics and Laser Technology 653 21.
+Course Structure of PG and Ph.D.
+Programs in Center of Futuristic Defense and Space 656 Technology (CFDST) and Syllabi of Courses 22.
+Course Structure of PG and Ph.D.
+Programs in Centre for Rural Development and 664 Technology (CRDT) and Syllabi of Courses